 The Vocation, Ethics, and Society (VESO) program provides an opportunity for students to define their identities by connecting academic knowledge with concrete experiences.
 VESO Fellows undertake academic courses, internships, and travel to expand their cultural and ethical understandings of the world in which they will live and work.

-Wellspring is a living and learning community for first-year students who want to make volunteering a regular part of their college life.
+Wellspring is a living and learning community for students who want to make volunteering a regular part of their college life.
 Wellspringers volunteer two hours each week with community partner whose mission fit their interests (an elementary school, a community garden, a homeless shelter, etc.) and through the year the student and community partner work together on common goals and projects.
 Students in the Wellspring program share a residence hall and gather regularly as a group with the Director of 1 Campus 1 Community and the 1C1C Fellow to discuss their engagement experiences.